 Freiner la chute - Oeuvre d'art public éphémèreJune 10, 2017 - November 30, 2018

-PhiIippe Allard proposes Freiner la chute, a monumental ephemeral work.
-This work, conceived specifically for a call for proposals launched by the Sud-Ouest district, works in a line approaching land art.
+PhiIippe Allard brings Freiner la chute, a monumental ephemeral work in the public space.
+This piece, conceived specifically after a call for proposals launched by the Sud-Ouest district, uses the language of land art.
 Through this strong and unequivocal artistic gesture, Freiner la chute creates a direct link with the invasive problem of the emerald ash borer.

-By exploiting the concept of the domino, it consists in the representiation of the hecatomb caused by an insect that makes literally fall the trees.
-The image of falling trees with assembled logs from cut timber demonstrates the intention to clearly communicate the severity of the situation on the surrounding ecosystems.
-Freiner la chute: it is the evocative force of this potential disaster.
-By a first plank already fallen and the first two oblique, the fall is initiated, the cause and effect is started.
+By exploiting the concept of the domino, it consists in the representation of the hecatomb caused by an insect that makes the trees literally fall over.
+The image of falling trees with assembled logs from cut timber demonstrates the intention to clearly communicate the gravity of the situation on surrounding ecosystems.
+Freiner la chute is the evocative force of this potential disaster.
+By a first plank already fallen and the first two slanted, the fall is initiated, the cause and effect have happened.

-The metaphor of the forest lies in the verticality of the work and the raw materials used, but also in the notion of passage and course.
-Frequent passerby are able to see the entire intervention that unfolds before them by crossing and at the same time appreciating the assembly details of each tree.
+The metaphor of the forest lies in the verticality of the work and the raw materials used, but also in the notion of passage and trajectory.
+Passersby see the entire intervention that unfolds before them by crossing and at the same time appreciating the details of each tree.
 It is at the same time a work of scale which can be contemplated in the smallest details, while remaining close to the human scale.

-The evolving aspect of the installation is important, particularily by the change of color of the different species depending on the environmental factors; sun, wind, rain, snow, etc. The passage of the seasons would accentuate the living spirit of the work.
-This transition would have a favorable impact on the transformation of planks and shadows on the ground, changing according to the hours, weeks and seasons.
-Freiner la chute is rediscovered each time.
+The evolving aspect of the installation is important, particularily the change of color of the different species depending on the environmental factors; sun, wind, rain, snow, etc. The passage of the seasons would accentuate the living spirit of the work.
+This transition would have a favorable impact on the transformation of planks and shadows on the ground, changing with the hours, weeks and seasons.
+Freiner la chute is rediscovered every time.

 Production process of the work

 Following the delivery of the 4 inch by 4 inch pre-cut and dried wood sections provided by the borough, the artist Philippe Allard and his allies started to work.
 The amount of wood needed to create this installation is over 2000 linear feet, the same quantity of wood cut last year, dried for 4 months, the equivalent of 1 linear inch per month of drying.
 It touches and is related to several species of wood.
-In addition to the Pennsylvania ash, the work is composed of small-leaved lime, silver maple, Norway maple and red oak.
+Along with Pennsylvania ash, the work is composed of small-leaved lime, silver maple, Norway maple and red oak.

-The transformed environment through industry is a predominant theme in his work.
-He wants to lead the viewer to consider the proximities between the artificial and the natural, as well as those between inspiration nature and the degradation of it.
+The transformation of environment through industry is a predominant theme in Allard's work.
+He wants to lead the viewer to consider the proximities between the artificial and the natural, as well as those between inspiration, nature and the degradation of it.
 The installations are meant to be metaphors for the dilemma of our modern existence.